-Program review, as described in the response to Standard 1.C.1;

-- The professional judgment of faculty in a program, as described in the response to 1.C.5; and - Collegial review of curricular proposals at the divisional and university levels, as described in the response to Standard 1.C.5.
+- Program review, as described in the response to 1C1; - The professional judgment of faculty in a program, as described in the response to 1C5; and - Collegial review of curricular proposals at the divisional and university levels, as described in the response to 1C5.

 Learning outcomes are mapped from the course to the program and institution levels.
 Our curriculum tracking system consolidates information about course learning outcomes, program learning outcomes, and graduate/undergraduate learning outcomes.
 When inputting data into the curriculum system, faculty identify alignments between course learning outcomes, program learning outcomes, and graduate/undergraduate learning outcomes (i.e., ULOs or GLOs).
-In this way, each program articulates how courses contribute to larger program and graduate/undergraduate learning outcomes.
-Though we have established a technical system for aligning course outcomes with program and graduate/undergraduate learning outcomes, gaps in implementation persist, as reported in the 2020 Report on Academic Effectiveness.
+In this way, each program articulates how courses are related to program and graduate/undergraduate learning outcomes.
+Though we have established a system for aligning course outcomes with program and graduate/undergraduate learning outcomes, gaps in implementation persist, as reported in the 2020 Report on Academic Effectiveness.
 Many courses that do not have learning outcomes, or institutional alignments, have not been taught recently, while new courses are required to provide information course goals and alignments.